Softorage/Softorage/content/legal/disclaimer.md

 title: "Disclaimer"
 ---

-The information contained on https://softorage.com website (the "Service") is for general information purposes only.
+The information contained on https://softorage.com website (the "Service", the "website") is for general information purposes only.

 Please be advised that nothing found here has necessarily been reviewed by people with the expertise required to provide you with complete, accurate or reliable information.